 Reducing our carbon footprint also means using cleaner fuels, such as biofuels, or adopting electric or hybrid vehicles.
 The use of alternative modes of transport, such as bicycles, can also be envisaged for deliveries in city centers or dense urban areas.

 Last but not least, raising awareness and training Supply Chain staff on environmental issues is an essential lever for encouraging the adoption of more responsible practices and the implementation of innovative solutions to decarbonize the Supply Chain.

 Decarbonizing the transport sector is essential to help reduce greenhouse gas emissions.
 Supply chain players must therefore commit to this trend by adopting more environmentally-friendly practices.
 In France, freight transport accounts for around 30% of GHG emissions, 22% of which are generated by road transport.

 To achieve 100% carbon neutrality, it is crucial to improve the energy efficiency of vehicles.
-This means phasing out diesel engines and adopting alternative solutions such as electric vehicles for city deliveries or short distances, as well as the use of biofuels.
+This means phasing out diesel engines and adopting alternative solutions such as electric vehicles for city deliveries or short distances, as well as using biofuels.

 Several avenues are being explored to achieve this goal, including direct electrification with overhead catenary and battery-powered vehicles, fuel cell electric vehicles running on hydrogen, and internal combustion engine vehicles powered by liquid or gaseous electrofuels.

 However, the adoption of measures to improve the energy efficiency of trucks has been limited in recent years.
-Indeed, according to a study by Transport & Environnement, the average fuel consumption of an average new tractor has stagnated at around 33 litres/100 km for over ten years.
+Indeed, according to a study by Transport & Environment, the average fuel consumption of an average new tractor has stagnated at around 33 liters/100 km for over ten years.
 Supply chain players therefore need to step up their efforts to reduce the environmental impact of freight transport.

 IMPROVING COMPANIES’ OVERALL LOGISTICS EFFICIENCY.